-For people with experience back pain, the right bed can make all the difference.
+For anyone navigating back pain, the right bed can make all the difference.
 Back pain affects every part of your life, from trying to get through your day to the way you sleep at night.
-If you’re experiencing back pain, how you sleep at night plays a huge role in your pain levels the following day.

-Switching to an adjustable bed may be the solution that you’re seeking.
-Below, we’ll break down exactly how an adjustable bed can add to your comfort and help with your discomfort.
+Switching to an adjustable bed may be the solution you need.
+Below, we’ll break down exactly how an adjustable bed could leave you feeling more comfortable for a better night’s sleep.
 We’ll also look at the most important things to know before you buy.

 How an Adjustable Bed Alleviates Back Pain